isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Readability.
 Statement of intent.
-A plain `char*` can be a pointer to a single character, a pointer to an array of characters, a pointer to a C-style (zero terminated) string, or even to a small integer.
+A plain `char*` can be a pointer to a single character, a pointer to an array of characters, a pointer to a C-style (zero-terminated) string, or even to a small integer.
 Distinguishing these alternatives prevents misunderstandings and bugs.

 ##### Example